friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\async_def_missing_parens.py'
-    at the location indicated by ^.
+    at the location indicated.

-    -->1: async def name:
+       1: async def name:
                         ^

     Perhaps you forgot to include parentheses.